g-anush/Dummy-Landing-Page/README.md

     c.Gender fields (radio button),
     d.Skills (JS,React,API,Backend - as a drop down)
     e.Submit button
-   d.On click of submit button a pop-up should appear with message 'You're logged in successfully'
+    f.On click of submit button a pop-up should appear with message 'You're logged in successfully'